josmac69/technical_challenge_l/4_data_architecture/README.md

 * Changes are recorded in audit table.

 ##### Price per user and parking lot auditing events
+Overview:
-Holds information about price changes for specific user and parking lot.
+* Holds information about price changes for specific user and parking lot.
-Records are created when user enters parking lot or price decreases.
+* Records are created when user enters parking lot or price decreases.
-Records are only added, never updated or deleted.
+* Records are only added, never updated or deleted.
 So no locking is required.
-Table will be indexed by user_id and parking_lot_id.
+* Table will be indexed by user_id and parking_lot_id.
-Table will be partitioned by date (rounded timestamp to day).
+* Table will be partitioned by date (rounded timestamp to day).

 Structure:
+* `audit_id`: bigint automatically increased (bigserial) unique audit identifier
 * `user_id`: bigint unique user identifier
 * `parking_lot_id`: bigint unique parking lot identifier
-* `timestamp`: timestamp of the price change
+* `event_timestamp`: timestamp of the price change
 * `price`: price per hour
 * `currency`: currency of the price
+* `metadata`: JSON data with additional information about the event

+Events:
+* `price_changed`: price decreased due to more free parking spaces available

 ### Technologies:
 - For PoC: